StackExchange/mayflower/README.md

     -f, --force              Forces scripts which have already been applied to be applied again.
     -s, --script [filename]  Specifies only a single script to be run.
     -t, --table [name]       Name of the Migrations history table (default: Migrations).
-    -j, --json [filename]    Name of a json file where the connection string.
+    -j, --json [filename]    Name of a json file where the connection object.
-    -k, --key [key]          The key inside the json file for the connection string (dot notation).
+    -k, --key [key]          The key inside the json file for the connection object (dot notation).
     -p, --preview            Outputs results for migration scripts, but rolls back every transaction.
 ```